bigcompany/safewallet/creating-offline-wallet.md

 You *must* disable all of these devices at the hardware level.

-If you have successfully disabling these services, your computer is now off-line.
+If you have successfully disabling these services, your computer is now offline.

 **Printer**

 Almost any modern printer can be used for this setup.
 Multi-function devices are discouraged.
-A simple printer with no additional network or bluetooth functionalities would be idea.
+A simple printer with no additional network or bluetooth functionalities would be ideal.

 A printer can be a vector of attack, so it's important to pick a simple secure printer that will only be connected to the secure computer we've set up.